Renault Arkana - Reliability and safety

-The Renault Arkana is a brand-new model that hasn’t been on sale before now - aside from the Russian version which is a totally different car to the one we get in the UK.
-This means there’s very little data to draw from when considering how reliable the car will be - but since it’s based on the same platform as the new Clio and Captur models, parts availability should be good and it benefits from plenty of R&D from the car maker.
+The Renault Arkana is still new enough that it’s difficult to judge its longer-term reliability, but since it’s based on the same platform as the latest Clio and Captur models, parts availability should be good, and it benefits from plenty of R&D from the car maker.

 The Arkana scored highly in its Euro NCAP crash test, getting the full five stars from the industry safety experts.
 It scored highly for adult protection and reasonably well for safety assistance tech – the score is actually taken from the related Captur’s crash test, but Euro NCAP decided the cars were similar enough to share a rating.